zhanglp520/docgeni/docs/en-us/guides/basic/component.md

 ---

-`Docgeni` will dynamically identify the first-level subfolders under the root directory (`rootDir`) of each library.
+`docgenifix` will dynamically identify the first-level subfolders under the root directory (`rootDir`) of each library.
 Each first-level subfolder is equivalent to a component, and each component contains corresponding documents, APIs and examples.
 Please check the [include](configuration/lib#include) configuration item to configure a multi-level folder.
 The folder structure of the component is as follows:
 ```
 ├── button